kuhumcst/pedestal-sp/README.md

 Once you're ready to put your web service into production, it should simply be a matter of swapping the mock IdP for the real one<sup>[†](#idp-caveat)</sup>.

 ### Keystore
-Java - and by extension Clojure - applications use a [Java KeyStore](https://en.wikipedia.org/wiki/Java_KeyStore) as the main way to store and access encryption keys.
+Java—and by extension Clojure—applications use a [Java KeyStore](https://en.wikipedia.org/wiki/Java_KeyStore) as the main way to store and access encryption keys.
 It is simply a file you create using the `keytool` CLI, with some associated Java methods providing access to the certificates within.

 The KeyStore provides the credentials needed to properly sign your SAML requests.
 You give your web service access to the keystore by providing three required keys in the `:credential` submap of your config: